Home

 “Syntax” and “diction” belong to literary or journalistic jargon.
 These words aren’t as obscure as the shorthand of some other professions.
 The bigger problem is that the sentence is empty.
 “Syntax” is a more elevated way of saying “sentence structure,” and diction means “word choice.”

-So it essentially means, “As a writer, I use sentences and words.”
+Essentially, it means, “As a writer, I use sentences and words.”
 Most do.

 5. Position Yourself Within a Conversation